reva1804/reva1804/README.md

 👋 Hi, I’m @reva1804,
-I recently graduated from IISER Tirupati with a master's in biology For my master's thesis, I worked on aquatic insect microbiomes at MPI for Chemical Ecology I am seeking PhD opportunities in ecology and evolution, emphasizing microbiomes or metabarcoding.
+I recently graduated from IISER Tirupati with a master's in biology, for my master's thesis, I worked on aquatic insect microbiomes at MPI for Chemical Ecology, I am seeking PhD opportunities in ecology and evolution, emphasizing microbiomes or metabarcoding.
-You can reach me on revat@students.iisertirupati.ac.in or reva.t.infnity@gmail.com
+You can reach me on revat@students.iisertirupati.ac.in or reva.t.infnity@gmail.com.

 <!---
 reva1804/reva1804 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.